 “These cameras continue to reduce collisions and foster a safer driving environment at our intersections,” said the Calgary Police Service.

-Speeding fines for vehicles going through green and yellow lights reflect how high over the speed limit you’re travelling.
-Going 50 km/hr or more over the limit will land you in front of a judge.
+Speeding fines for vehicles going through green and yellow lights reflect how high above the speed limit cars are travelling.
+Going 50 km/hr or more over the limit will land a driver in front of a judge.